 We extract a random crop of the last still and audio wave from each 1s segment.
 The audio is transformed into a 96x64 patch by applying a Fourier transform and integrating into mel-spaced frequency bins.
 Image is fed to ResNet-18 and the audio to VGGish.
 Outputs are concatenated and passed to a linear layer for generating labels.

 Segmentor

-The predicted labels for one-second segments are fed into an algorithm that finds long non-overlapping kissing segments that meet a minimum fraction of kissing segments.
+The predicted labels for one-second segments are that finds into algorithm long fed an non-overlapping kissing segments that meet a minimum fraction of kissing segments.

 Training and error analysis